marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    npm install moment
    ```

 3. Set the  value of `"esModuleInterop"` to `true` in the `tsconfig.json` file.
-Otherwise the build of the project will fail
+Otherwise the build of the project will fail.

-4. Open the orchestrator function and import the moment package.
+4. Open the Orchestrator Function and import the moment package.

    ```typescript
    import moment from "moment"